-What Does a Brand Ambassador Do?
+What is a Brand Ambassador and What Do They Do?

 Influencers are paid to help spread a brand’s message.
 Often, influencers are celebrities that are not users of the product they recommend.
 Therefore, consumers often perceive influencers to be inauthentic.
 This assumption is primarily because celebrity brand ambassadors are often transactional driven.

 Customer ambassadors are authentic and help market a brand and increase engagement rate.
 Brands can work with them in various ways, in order to fulfill a wide range of tasks.

 Ambassadors can make relevant content as well.
 Sourcing product imagery has a variety of advantages.
 A photograph can show a 360 degree view of the product or show the product styled in different ways.
 One of the main perks of UGC is to create a more relatable page for the consumer.

 Video testimonials are another way ambassadors can get involved.
 Forbes states, “Marketers who use video grow revenue 49% faster than non-video users.”
 There are various ways that videos can be beneficial to prospective customers.
 For example, 41% of marketers report video marketing having a high ROI.

 While videos are useful on product pages, they are also important to use on social media.
 Videos present a large amount of information in a visually engaging manner.
 They also give brand ambassadors the chance to share their sincere feelings.

 An 'unboxing video' is an interesting example of video content.
 These videos involve brand ambassadors opening products and immediately sharing their thoughts.
 Some may ask ‘what is the point of an unboxing video?’.

 Not only do these videos have the potential to receive thousands or even millions of views, it gives viewers the opportunity to see authentic reactions to a product, and hear genuine feedback about a product to help the purchasing decision.
 Moreover, they allow viewers to have a sense of connection to their favourite ambassadors.